-A region $R$ is a finite union of connected cells, where connected means that any two cells in $R$ share one common edge.
-If a cell is the set of points $[a,a+1]\times [b,b+1]$, we label such cell by $(a,b)$ which we refer to as the \emph{cell's coordinate}.
+In this work we will use $\integer$ to denote the set of integers and $[a,b]$ to denote the discrete interval $\{a,a+1,\dots, b\}$.
+A region $R$ is a finite union of cells, such that the interior is connected.
+If a cell is the set of points $[a,a+1]\times [b,b+1]$, we label such a cell by $(a,b)$ which we refer to as the \emph{cell's coordinate}.
 Two cells are adjacent if the Manhattan distance, i.e., the $L_1$-norm, of their coordinates is 1; thus, two cells in diagonal to each other are not adjacent.

 A \emph{tromino} is a polyomino of 3 cells.
-In general there are two types of trominoes, the L-tromino and the I-tromino.
+In general, there are two types of trominoes, the L-tromino and the I-tromino.
 An L-tromino is a polyomino of 3 cells with an L shape.
-An I-tromino is a polyomino of 3 straight cells with the form of an I. In this work we will mostly be dealing with L-Trominos and we will refer to them simply as trominoes; I-trominoes will appear later but we will make sure to clarify to which type of tromino we are referring to.
+An I-tromino is a polyomino of 3 straight cells with the form of an I. In this work we will mostly be dealing with L-Trominos and we will refer to them simply as trominoes; I-trominoes will appear later but we will make sure to clarify which type of tromino we are referring to.

 A \emph{defect} is a cell that is ``marked'' in the sense that no tromino can be placed on top of that cell.
-A \emph{cover} or \emph{tiling} of a region $R$ is a set of trominoes covering all cells of $R$ that are not defects without overlapping and each tromino is packed inside $R$.
+A \emph{cover} or \emph{tiling} of a region $R$ is a set of trominoes covering all cells of $R$ that are not defects with no overlapping and each tromino is packed inside $R$.
 The \emph{size} of a cover is the number of tiles in it.

 \begin{definition} $\trio$ is the following problem:

 \end{definition}